ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 example, `abcd:all:low` selects all rules for the ABCD low level or `abcd:all:high` selects all rules from the ABCD high level.

-Finally, when we build the content we will automatically get a SCAP profile which contains XCCDF rules and variables from all controls selected in profile YAML.
+Finally, when we build the content, we will automatically get a SCAP profile which contains XCCDF rules and variables from all controls selected in profile YAML.